'Empire' actor Jussie Smollett makes court appearance 'to show confidence in his innocence'

 Smollett, who is free on $100,000 bond, went through security at the court without answering questions reporters shouted at him.

-The actor, who is black and gay, was indicted last week by a grand jury in Chicago on 16 felony counts on allegations of falsely reporting to police that two men hurled racist and homophobic slurs before beating him.
+The actor, who is black and gay, was indicted last week by a grand jury in Chicago on 16 felony counts charging that he had falsely reported to police that two men hurled racist and homophobic slurs before beating him.

 Smollett told police Jan.
 29 that his attackers poured a chemical, possibly bleach, over him and put a noose around his neck.